 Skip to main content

 Dust explosions may have a devastating effect with lethal outcomes or cause damage to personnel and property.
-Often these accidents occur at sites with no former dust explosions which may lead to a false sense of security.
+Often these accidents occur at sites with no former experience in dust explosions which may lead to a false sense of security.

 Necessary conditions for a fire to occur.